On This Page

 - Gillette is one of the world’s top cerebral palsy treatment centers, offering access to experts in muscle spasticity and related treatments.

-- We are one of the nation’s Best Children’s Hospital in pediatric orthopedics and are regional leaders in neurosurgery and neurology.
+- We are nationally and internationally recognized in pediatric orthopedics and are regional leaders in neurosurgery and neurology.

 - We offer interdisciplinary spasticity evaluations for children, teens and adults.